- Dates of Operation: See campground schedule

 One of the largest remote lakes in the Adirondacks and it's proximity to 50,000 acres of wilderness, intermingled with 50 miles of well developed trails makes Cranberry Lake the outdoor enthusiasts perfect vacation spot.
 Whether it's fishing, boating or just laying back and enjoying your well deserved vacation, Cranberry Lake is the spot for you.
 The lake has been stocked with trout in the past and many of the ponds, streams and rivers support excellent trout fishing.
 The perfectly formed forest canopy in the campground provides excellent shade on hot summer days while the undergrowth provides excellent privacy for campers.
 From Cranberry Lake to other Adirondack Campgrounds requires only a short trip on a major highway.

-Hours of Operation: The campground opens for camping in mid-May and remains open through mid-October.
+Hours of Operation: See campground schedule for opening and closing dates.
 The registration booth is open daily from 8 a.m. to 9 p.m.
 The facility supervisor or assistant is on the premises at all times.

 From the North: Take Route 56 south from Potsdam.
 At intersection with Route 3 turn right (west) and follow Route 3 to Cranberry Lake Village.
 Turn left onto Lone Pine Road, campground is 1 mile south.